Nach Baliye 9 Team Had A Blast At The Success Party; Raveena Tandon Dances With Contestants (PICS)

 In Pic: Karan V Grover With Babita & Vivek

-Not just this season's contestants, but also the biggest stars of the Television industry like Karan V Grover, Shivangi Joshi, Arjun Bijlani, Karishma Tanna, Chahatt Khanna, Vahbiz Dorabjee, Adaa Khan and others graced the party.
+Not just this season's contestants, but also the biggest stars of the television industry like Karan V Grover, Shivangi Joshi, Arjun Bijlani, Karishma Tanna, Chahatt Khanna, Vahbiz Dorabjee, Adaa Khan and others graced the party.

 In Pic: Divyanka & Vivek